...

 Electrical components speak a language of hums and clicks.
 Identifying the specific tone helps us find the failing part.

-If you ask Why is my furnace making a humming noise while the fan is not spinning, look at the capacitor.
+If your furnace is making a humming noise while the fan is not spinning, look at the capacitor.

 The capacitor acts like a battery that gives the blower motor the jolt it needs to start.
 When it fails, the motor tries to run but lacks power.
 It results in a loud electrical hum.